jordanfinners/order-test/README.md

 ## API

 Requires Go 1.13 or greater.
 This can be downloaded [here](https://golang.org/doc/install).
+Requires Docker.
+This can be downloaded [here](https://docs.docker.com/engine/install/).

-If I were to keep developing the API my next features I would think about adding to store historic orders and provide a `GET orders` and `GET orders/:id` endpoints to list the historic orders.
+If I were to keep developing the API my next features I would think about adding to store historic orders and provide `orders/:id` endpoints to interact with specific orders e.g. refund, cancel order.

 I would also look at securing the endpoints and website more, with security headers, authentication on the endpoint and more protection around what values can be submitted.